stevenlrj/Path-Planning-Algorithms/README.md

-# Path-Planning algorithms implemented in Python
+# Path-Planning algorithms implementation in Python

 (1) A* : graph search algorithm to solve optimal solution for path planning problems